-This matter is before the court on petitioner's application to proceed in forma pauperis ("IFP"), ECF No. 1, and his pro se petition for a writ of habeas corpus, ECF No. 2.
-Petitioner challenges the criminal charges brought against "Rachael Powell (AKA Mother of Eight Bullhorn Coup)" in connection with what petitioner describes as "a mostly peaceful assembly by peaceful persons in a Washington D.C. on January 6[,] 2021" at the United States Capitol Building.
+This matter is before the court on petitioner's pro se petition for a writ of habeas corpus, ECF No. 1, and application to proceed in forma pauperis ("IFP"), ECF No. 2.
+Petitioner challenges the criminal charges brought against Matthew Perna and Stephen Ayers, in connection with what petitioner describes as "a mostly peaceful assembly by peaceful persons in a Washington D.C. on January 6[,] 2021" at the United States Capitol Building.
 Pet. at 1.
 For reasons explained below, the application to proceed IFP will be granted, and the habeas petition will be dismissed.